 Using proprietary nutrient technology, NutriGenesis® supplies nature-identical micronutrients complexed with natural cofactors, such as probiotics, enzymes, fibers, and antioxidants, for enhanced bioavailability and health-supportive activity.

-Eat more plants, get more nutrients—except for the following nutrients, which are generally more difficult to come by when committed to a wholly green diet:
+Eat more plants, get more nutrients—except for the following essential nutrients, which are generally more difficult to come by when committed to a wholly green diet:

 Vegetarians and the elderly (and, by that token, elderly vegans) are particularly at risk of having deficient levels of vitamin B12, one of several B-vitamins important to cognitive health and energy metabolism.
 Vegans more so than vegetarians, especially vegans who don’t take a B12 supplement, have been found in clinical research to be especially at risk of B12-deficiency.
-Taking a comprehensive B-vitamin complex may help combat not only B12-deficiency but all B-vitamin-deficiency.
+Taking vitamin supplements like a comprehensive B-vitamin complex may help combat not only B12-deficiency but all B-vitamin-deficiency.

 Top Vegetarian Multivitamin: Performance Lab® NutriGenesis® Multi